zopyx/print-css-rocks/docs/source/discussion.rst

 * accessible PDFs
 * archive PDFs (PDF/A)

-are best supported by Antennahouse and PDFreactor.
+are best supported by Antennahouse, PrinceXML and PDFreactor.

 XML vs. HTML
 ------------